dnarvaez27/payu-python/README.md

 # payu-python

-payu-python is an API wrapper for Payu written in Python.
+payu-python is an API wrapper for PayU written in Python.
 Currently only works for supported credit cards in the supported countries in Latam.

 Supported countries:
 * Argentina